pearmini/genji/README.md

 }
 ```

-Creates a folder named `docs` in your project root and creates a markdown file named `hello-world.md` with following content.
+Create a folder named `docs` in your project root and create a markdown file named `hello-world.md` with the following content.

 <pre>
 # Hello World